isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

 “Various tasks.
 Miscellaneous.
 Such as Bethlehem Hospital, Prince Takamatsu Memorial Hall, and Tama Zenshoen.
 A day passes in a flash.”

- “I have decided to resign from Tokyo Colony.
+ “I have decided to resign from Tokyo Colony."

 “Do you?
 I appreciate your service for many years.”